Chippewa Falls and Western Railway

-The Chippewa Falls and Western Railway was incorporated in 1873 and was sold in 1884 to the Minnesota, Saint Croix and Wisconsin Railroad, which merged into the Wisconsin Central Company later that year.
+The Chippewa Falls and Western Railway was incorporated in 1873.
+In June 1875 it built 10.5 miles of track from Eau Claire to Chippewa Falls, giving Chippewa a rail connection to Milwaukee, St. Paul, and places beyond.
+The CF&WR was sold in 1884 to the Minnesota, Saint Croix and Wisconsin Railroad, which merged into the Wisconsin Central Company later that year.